manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-3.md

 This is part three of a multi-part tutorial series that teaches how to build real-world software applications with JavaScript, TypeScript, Node.js, and React — starting from zero knowledge, all the way to launching into production.

-Start at [Part 1: Introduction to JavaScript](../part-1/) to start at the beginning.
+Go to [Part 1: Introduction to JavaScript](../part-1/) to start at the beginning.

 # Part 3: Node.js: JavaScript on the command line